 We love being a part of the Before & After stories for exciting, imaginative businesses.
 Is yours ready to start a new chapter?
 Come talk to us!

 Grab the workbook to do this for your business

-Sharon Fain has created a workbook to help you rebrand (or brand) your business, based on an Aeolidia design project.
+We’ve created a workbook to help you rebrand (or brand) your business, based on an Aeolidia design project.
 This workbook is not only inspirational, but it is actionable.
 There are takeaways for each section, and areas for you to fill out and dream big for your business.
-Sharon has generously offered this ebook to you, and you can get the PDF directly from the link below:
+You can get the PDF directly from the link below: